dibsonthis/toy_operations/README.md

 # EXAMPLE
     0x0 ADD ((EXP 10 (MUL 4 (DIV (EXP 2 2) 8))) (DIV (SUB 9 4) (DIV (MUL 8 0.32) 18)))

 The above code equates to 135.15625 and is stored in memory address 0x0 in our faux 16-bit memory.
-The use of parentheses isn't required to run this code, however it servers to make it look slightly more readable.
+The use of parentheses isn't required to run this code, however it serves to make it look slightly more readable.
 This is the code without any touchups:

     0x0 ADD EXP 10 MUL 4 DIV EXP 2 2 8 DIV SUB 9 4 DIV MUL 8 0.32 18